 That’s it.
 What’s the process like at your embassy in Malaysia?
 Is it more or less stressful?
 Are there any areas you think can be improved?
-Did I miss out any details or you have some information to add?
+Did I miss out on any details or do you have some information to add?
 Let me know in the comment section, and remember to bookmark this page share with your friends and network.
 Cheers!

 * If you have limited patience, I’ll advise you to get more, a lot more, before going to the Nigerian embassy for just about anything.
 It took me three months, countless trips to the embassy, days off work and innumerable insults from the staff to just renew my passport.
 They said it would take two weeks.
 The insults were not indicated.

 From the security guards to the head of the consulate, everyone at the embassy is very, very rude.
 It’s like they make extra effort to be.
 Like they haven’t been paid or something.
 Ask any Nigerian who has ever been to the embassy in Kuala Lumpur.
 Anyone who walks in that compound automatically loses all value, has nothing better to do with their time, and are despondent.
 That’s how the staff make you feel.

 ** No one at the embassy was able to confirm what the extra RM200 was for.
 It isn’t stated anywhere that people have to pay any extra fees to process the passports.
 I still believe that this is “side money” for the people at the embassy (I stand corrected, someone please tell me what it is for).

 I asked at least five people who renewed their passports in the last two months, only three were required to pay: one in September and two in October.
 That means it is random and based on the judgment of the embassy staff.